opentensor/developer-docs/docs/getting-started/wallets.md

 ```python
 create_hotkey_from_uri( self, uri:str, use_password: bool = False, overwrite:bool = False) -> 'Wallet'
 ```
-Creates hotkey from suri string, optionally encrypts it with the user's inputed password.
+Creates hotkey from suri string, optionally encrypts it with the user's input password.

 #### new_coldkey
 ```python
 new_coldkey( self, n_words:int = 12, use_password: bool = True, overwrite:bool = False) -> 'Wallet'
 ```
-Creates a new coldkey, optionally encrypts it with the user's inputed password and saves to disk.
+Creates a new coldkey, optionally encrypts it with the user's input password and saves it to disk.

 #### create_new_coldkey
 ```python
 create_new_coldkey( self, n_words:int = 12, use_password: bool = True, overwrite:bool = False) -> 'Wallet'
 ```
-Creates a new coldkey, optionally encrypts it with the user's inputed password and saves to disk.
+Creates a new coldkey, optionally encrypts it with the user's input password and saves it to disk.

 #### new_hotkey
 ```python
 new_hotkey( self, n_words:int = 12, use_password: bool = False, overwrite:bool = False) -> 'Wallet'
 ```
-Creates a new hotkey, optionally encrypts it with the user's inputed password and saves to disk.
+Creates a new hotkey, optionally encrypts it with the user's input password and saves it to disk.

 #### create_new_hotkey
 ```python
 create_new_hotkey( self, n_words:int = 12, use_password: bool = False, overwrite:bool = False) -> 'Wallet'
 ```
-Creates a new hotkey, optionally encrypts it with the user's inputed password and saves to disk.
+Creates a new hotkey, optionally encrypts it with the user's input password and saves it to disk.

 #### regenerate_coldkeypub